Genesis/Mimi

 Inconsistent

-Motivation hits Chan like a wave—strong, sudden, and gone before they can fully ride it.
+Motivation hits Genesis like a wave—strong, sudden, and gone before they can fully ride it.
 One day they’re hyper-focused and organized, the next they’re staring at the wall wondering what happened.
 They thrive in bursts of energy but often struggle to maintain steady routines, even when they know they’d benefit from them.

 Impulsive

-Chan moves fast when their feelings are loud.
+Genesis moves fast when their feelings are loud.
 Whether it’s spending money, changing plans, or making big decisions in the heat of the moment, their impulsivity can either feel freeing or regrettable.
 They don’t always pause to think—they just act, and then unpack it all emotionally afterward.

 Savior Mentality

-Chan often feels like it’s their job to fix everything, protect everyone, and somehow keep every spinning plate in the air.
+Genesis often feels like it’s their job to fix everything, protect everyone, and somehow keep every spinning plate in the air.
 They take on emotional and mental loads that aren’t theirs to carry because they feel guilty when they don’t.
 It’s exhausting, and they rarely admit how heavy it gets.